Viscometer

 A viscometer (also called viscosimeter) is an instrument used to measure the viscosity of a fluid.
+Viscometers can only measure constant viscosity, that is, viscosity that does not change with flow conditions.
 For liquids with viscosities which vary with flow conditions, an instrument called a rheometer is used.
 Thus, a rheometer can be considered as a special type of viscometer.
-Viscometers can measure only constant viscosity, that is, viscosity that does not change with flow conditions.